 Every day, you make a number of choices.
 One of those is what to eat.
-Your diet can put you at risk of several health conditions, or keep your body in peak condition for many years.
+Your diet can put you at risk of weight gain and l health conditions, or keep your body in peak condition for many years.
 A diet high in saturated fats, added sugars, alcohol, and refined carbs can increase your triglyceride levels.
 On the other hand, a diet high in healthy fats, whole grains, and lean proteins can help bring these levels down.
-Here’s what you need to know about triglycerides and a 7-day diet to lower triglycerides.
+Here’s what you need to know about 7-day diet to lower triglycerides.

 What Are Triglycerides?

 Triglycerides are a form of fat that’s used by your liver, muscles, and fat cells for energy.
-When you eat more calories than you burn, your body stores the extra carbs and fats in adipose tissue (fatty tissue) to use later.
+When you eat more calories than you burn, your body stores the extra energy in adipose tissue (fatty tissue) to use later.
 Triglycerides help build up this fatty tissue.

-Once they’re released from this temporary storage area, triglycerides travel through your bloodstream.
-Some go to cells in other parts of your body to be burned as fuel; others go to fat tissue surrounding arteries where they can contribute to plaque formation on the artery walls over time (12).
+Once they’re released from this temporary storage area, triglycerides travel through your bloodstream to cells in other parts of your body to be burned as fuel.
+If you have high triglyceride levels in your blood, they can contribute to plaque formation on the artery walls over time (12).

-Too much of these fat cells can increase your risk for heart diseases and diabetes.
-If you’re obese, then there is even more risk involved because high triglyceride levels also raise blood pressure which increases obesity related health risks (12).
+Too much excess stored fat can increase your risk for heart diseases and diabetes.
 Sometimes high triglyceride levels are genetic but most often they can be caused by obesity, smoking, drinking too much alcohol, excessive amounts of stress, not having physical activity or being diabetic.